Schematizing the Observer and the Epistemic Content of Theories: Why We Need to Schematize the Observer

 The fourth reason is the deepest, and depends in part on the previous three.
-Without an understanding of the fine details of the way that theories do and do not successfully model actual experiments of the kinds of physical systems they purport to treat, we have no way to demarcate the regime in which the theory is in fact appropriate and adequate for representing those kinds of systems---its \emph{regime of applicability}.
-It is only by dint of the practical forms and aspects of scientific knowledge, in other words, that we can determine a theory's regime of applicability---when, \emph{e}.\emph{g}., what we pre-theoretically conceive of as an actual body of fluid, manifesting some dynamical behavior (say, what looks like turbulence), is appropriately and adequately treated by Navier-Stokes theory and when it is not.
+Without an understanding of the fine details of the way that theories do and do not successfully model actual experiments on the kinds of physical systems they purport to treat, we have no way to demarcate the regime in which the theory does in fact appropriately and adequately apply for the representation of those kinds of systems---its \emph{regime of applicability}.
+It is only by dint of the practical forms and aspects of scientific knowledge, in other words, that we can determine a theory's regime of applicability---when, \emph{e}.\emph{g}., what we pre-theoretically conceive of as a body of fluid, manifesting some dynamical behavior (say, what looks like turbulence), is appropriately and adequately treated by Navier-Stokes theory and when it is not.
 Knowledge of that regime, however, embodies perhaps the most important part of the epistemic content of a theory---without it, we have no warrant at all for trusting our use of the theory, much less for understanding it \emph{as} a theory of a particular class of physical systems.
 Nothing in the theory's formalism can tell us this, without the input of knowledge that can be had only by experimental practices that require schematizing the observer in theoretical models.\footnote{Although it does not bear on the question of how the schematic representation of the observer informs and is required by work in physics itself, I feel it is important to note that deep philosophical investigation of the foundations of physical theories also at times relies on it.
-The work of \citeN{geroch-pred-gr}, \citeN{malament-obser-indist-sts}, and \citeN{manchak-know-glob-struc-st} on predictability in and observational indistinguishability of relativistic spacetimes, and the work of \citeN{malament-rot-nogo,malament-rel-orbit-rot} on defining relative rotation in relativistic spacetimes, are exemplary in this regard.}
+The work of \citeN{geroch-pred-gr}, \citeN{malament-obser-indist-sts}, and \citeN{manchak-know-glob-struc-st} on predictability in and observational indistinguishability of relativistic spacetimes, and the work of \citeN{malament-rot-nogo,malament-rel-orbit-rot} on defining relative rotation in relativistic spacetimes, are exemplary in this regard: the analyses and arguments of each requires schematizing the observer as a timelike worldline.
+The arguments could not be made without reference to the possible observations of such schematized observers.} Much of the rest of the paper will be dedicated to working this idea out.